nickbrandt/GitLab/doc/user/snippets.md

 generated.
 The snippet's repository has only one branch (master) by default, deleting it or creating other branches is not supported.

-Existing snippets will be automatically migrated in 13.0.
-Their current content will be saved as the initial commit to the snippets' repository.
+Existing snippets are automatically migrated in 13.0.
+Their current content is saved as the initial commit to the snippets' repository.

 ### Filenames